 DR. KATE ISAACS

 Dr. Kate Isaacs is a scholar, teacher, and strategy advisor who designs organizations and stakeholder partnerships for people and places to thrive.
-She is a Senior Lecturer at the MIT Sloan Leadership Center, where she teaches courses on Distributed Leadership, Discovering Your Leadership Signature, and Inclusive Innovation.
+She is a Senior Lecturer at MIT Sloan, where she teaches courses on Distributed Leadership, Discovering Your Leadership Signature, and Inclusive Innovation.
 She is an Executive Fellow at the Higher Ambition Leadership Alliance, where she and colleagues run CEOs Leading Local, a network of business coalitions that work to accelerate positive social and economic change in communities.

-Dr. Isaacs consults with organizations in all sectors on strategy and culture change and specializes in facilitating multi-stakeholder collaborations.
-She is a certified Shadow Work coach who emphasizes the positive potential in people and organizations—noticing and expanding what is already working—and transforming obstacles that block the natural orientation towards creativity, growth, and health.
+Dr. Isaacs consults with organizations in all sectors on strategy and culture change, and she specializes in designing peer-based learning experiences and facilitating multi-stakeholder collaborations.
+She is a certified Shadow Work coach and is in training as an Internal Family Systems practitioner who emphasizes the positive potential in people and organizations—noticing and expanding what is already working—and releasing obstacles that block the natural orientation towards creativity, growth, and health.

 She is a dynamic and engaging speaker, and a frequent author on leadership, innovation, and sustainability for publications including the Harvard Business Review, the Sloan Management Review, strategy+business, Chief Executive, The Hill, and The Conversation.